Jackeyxie/BgpEvpnCoreMonitor/README.md

 # BgpEvpnCoreMonitor
-An Arista EOS SDK Agent that Monitors the Status of BGP EVPN peers, and enables/disables ESI interfaces based on the status of the BGP EVPN Peers
+An Arista EOS SDK Agent that Monitors the Status of BGP EVPN peers, and enables/disables ESI interfaces depending on the status of the said BGP EVPN Peers

 ## Installation